fawasali/web-film-v2/README.md

 ### `npm i`

 Before u start the project, you must run npm i for download build for website to run.\
-after dowmload finish u can run npm start
+after the dowmload is complete, u can run npm start

 ### `npm start`